martinclason/Molecular-Dynamics-Project/README.md

 or:
 ```
 sphinx-apidoc -o docs/source/ ../ale
-make html
+make html-doc
 ```

 ## Read documentation
-To read the documentation cd to the docs directory and run:
+To read the documentation open the html-page in the build directory by running:
 ```
-<web-browser-name> _build/index.html
+<web-browser-name> docs/_build/html/index.html
 ```